Michael-Ogundipe/Ecommerce-app/README.md

 # E-Commerce App

 ## 📱 Project Overview
-This is a full-featured e-commerce mobile application built with Flutter, offering product browsing, user authentication, and device information integration.
+This is an e-commerce mobile application built with Flutter, with a product listing screen, product details screen, user authentication, and device information integration.

 ## ✨ Features